bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 ### Challenge 3: Deploy Workshop IaC Resources

-Finally, you have all of the components needed to deploy the resources in your AWS account.
+Finally, you have all of the components needed to deploy the resources in your Azure subscription.

 Use the appropriate Terraform commands to deploy the resources in each `.tf` file.
 Ensure that all worked properly by searching for the following Azure resources using the Az PowerShell cmdlets (also provided in Cloud Shell):